-Enter a narrative of the State's overall inspection program, including a description of how the State will monitor its program to ensure effectiveness and consistency.
+Enter a narrative of the State's overall inspection program, including a description of how the State will monitor its

 In addition to our roadside inspectors, the KHP currently has 8 fixed scale house locations located across the state.
 The scale houses are cumulatively staffed by approximately 18 NAS certified Motor Carrier Inspectors.
 All Kansas inspectors utilize insPECT software to complete CMV inspections.
 The transition from Aspen and hand written inspections to insPECT was completed during CY 2016.
 Having all inspectors in Kansas utilize insPECT alleviated the need for inspections to be hand entered into SAFETNET by KHP personnel.